-(g) No Solicitation.
-The Recipient agrees that for 18 months after the Recipient's employment with the Company terminates for any reason, with or without cause, whether by the Company or the Recipient, the Recipient shall not recruit, attempt to hire, solicit, or assist others in recruiting or hiring, any person who is an employee of the Company, or any of its subsidiaries.
-In addition to other remedies that may be available to the Company, the Recipient shall pay to the Company in cash, upon demand, the net value of any cash payment made under this Agreement if the Recipient violates this Section 1(g).
+(k) No Solicitation.
+(This provision is not applicable to California employees.)
+The Optionee agrees that for 18 months (or such lesser period as permitted under applicable local law) after the Optionee's employment with the Company or the Employer terminates for any reason, with or without cause, whether by the Company or the Employer or the Optionee, the Optionee shall not recruit, attempt to hire, solicit, or assist others in recruiting or hiring, any person who is an employee of the Company, the Employer or any subsidiaries of the Company.
+In addition to other remedies that may be available, the Optionee shall pay to the Company in cash, upon demand, the net value of any shares of Common Stock, valued as of the exercise date, issued under this Agreement if the Optionee violates this Section 1(k).

-(h) Not a Contract of Employment.
-This Agreement shall not be construed as a contract of employment between the Company and the Recipient and nothing contained in this Agreement or in the Plan shall confer upon the Recipient any right to be continued in the employment of the Company or any subsidiary or to interfere in any way with the right of the Company or any subsidiary by whom the Recipient is employed to terminate the Recipient's employment at any time for any reason, with or without cause, or to decrease the Recipient's compensation or benefits.
+(1) Not a Contract of Employment.
+This Agreement shall not be construed as a contract of employment between the Company and the Optionee and nothing contained in this Agreement or in the Plan shall confer upon the Optionee any right to be in the continued employment of the Company or any subsidiary or to interfere in any way with the right of the Company or any subsidiary by whom the Optionee is employed to terminate the Optionee's employment at any time for any reason, with or without cause, or to decrease the Optionee's compensation or benefits.